reuelsc/SCCMDocs.pt-br/sccm/core/servers/manage/health-attestation.md

 ## <a name="monitor-device-health-attestation"></a>Monitorar o atestado de integridade do dispositivo

-1. Para ver a exibição do atestado de integridade do dispositivo no console do Configuration Manager, acesse o espaço de trabalho **Monitoramento** , clique no nó **Segurança** e clique em **Atestado de Integridade**.
+1. Para ver a exibição do atestado de integridade do dispositivo no console do Configuration Manager, acesse o workspace **Monitoramento**, clique no nó **Segurança** e clique em **Atestado de Integridade**.
 2. O Atestado de Integridade do dispositivo é exibido

 O Atestado de Integridade do Dispositivo do Configuration Manager exibe o seguinte: